YOUR MICHIGAN RV

 Get Yor License Endorsement if needed

-All drivers towing a trailer in Michigan are required to hold a valid driver's license, notes the Michigan Department of State's website.
-In addition, drivers using a pickup truck to tow a fifth wheel recreational vehicle with a second trailer attached to the back of the RV must have a class "R," or recreational double endorsement, on their Michigan license before towing both vehicles.
-Drivers must be at least 18 years of age, hold a valid Michigan driver's license and pass a written test to obtain a class "R" endorsement.
+In addition, drivers using a pickup truck to tow a fifth wheel recreational vehicle with a second trailer attached to the back of the RV must pass a written test to obtain a class "R" endorsemen [ recreational double endorsement ] on their Michigan license before towing both vehicles.

 In Michigan, the law requires that you equip your trailer as follows